3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/unit_01/w01d03/instructor_notes/arrays.md

 ## Arrays - Demo (5 mins)

-An **array** is syntactically defined with opening and closing square braces `[ ]`.
+An **array** is syntactically defined with opening and closing square brackets `[ ]`.
 Between those braces we will add pieces of data separated by commas.

 Arrays are used for: